polyfy/polylith/readme.md

 # Component

-Now when we have a working development environment, let's continue by creating our first component:
+Now when we have a working development environment, let's continue by creating our first component, by executing the [create c](#create-c) command:
 ```sh
 cd example
 poly create c name:user